 Why there is no one solution that will fix all the problems related to updates?

-There can be a few things which may cause the update issues for plugins or WordPress and each install of WordPress can have its own unique issues.
+There can be a few things that may cause the update issues for plugins or WordPress and each install of WordPress can have its own unique issues.

 Essentially, it is either due to the issue with your WordPress install or due to the webserver configuration.